github/docs/content/admin/configuring-settings/configuring-network-settings/using-github-enterprise-server-with-a-load-balancer.md

 If you cannot connect to services on {% data variables.location.product_location %} through a load balancer, you can review the following information to troubleshoot the problem.

-{% note %}
+> [!NOTE]

-**Note**: Always test changes to your network infrastructure and instance configuration in a staging environment.
+> Always test changes to your network infrastructure and instance configuration in a staging environment.
 For more information, see "[AUTOTITLE](/admin/installation/setting-up-a-github-enterprise-server-instance/setting-up-a-staging-instance)."

-{% endnote %}

 ### Error: "Your session has expired" for connections to the {% data variables.enterprise.management_console %}